 The 16 CAMP vehicles with integrated systems that were used in the driver acceptance testing are being reused for the safety pilot deployment.
-Another 48 light-duty vehicles with integrated systems are also being provided as are three Freightliner heavy-duty trucks, making a total of 67 vehicles with integrated systems for the deployment.
-The vehicles with integrated systems will be provided by eight automakers, including Ford, General Motors, Honda, Hyundai-Kia, Mercedes-Benz, Nissan, Toyota, and Volkswagen (Ahmed-Zaid 2012).
+Another 48 light-duty vehicles with integrated systems were provided as were three Freightliner heavy-duty trucks, making a total of 67 vehicles with integrated systems for the deployment.
+The vehicles with integrated systems were provided by eight automakers, including Ford, General Motors, Honda, Hyundai-Kia, Mercedes-Benz, Nissan, Toyota, and Volkswagen (Ahmed-Zaid 2012).

-An additional 300 light-duty vehicles, 16 heavy-duty trucks, and 3 transit vehicles will be outfitted with retrofit and aftermarket devices, which send and receive data and are able to issue warnings to drivers (Bezzina 2012).
-All vehicles with integrated systems and 100 of the vehicles with aftermarket devices will also be outfitted with a data acquisition system (DAS), which will collect data on driver performance and response to warnings (Fancher 2012).
-The remaining 2,450 vehicles (2,200 light-duty vehicles, 50 heavyduty trucks, 100 transit vehicles, and 100 medium-duty vehicles) will be outfitted with a vehicle awareness device (VAD), which will only send data to other vehicles and will not be able to generate warnings.
+An additional 300 light-duty vehicles, 16 heavyduty trucks, and 3 transit vehicles were outfitted with retrofit and aftermarket devices, which send and receive data and are able to issue warnings to drivers (Bezzina 2012).
+All vehicles with integrated systems and 100 of the vehicles with aftermarket devices were also outfitted with a data acquisition system (DAS), which will collect data on driver performance and response to warnings (Fancher 2012).
+The remaining 2,450 vehicles (2,200 light-duty vehicles, 50 heavy-duty trucks, 100 transit vehicles, and 100 medium-duty vehicles) were outfitted with a vehicle awareness device (VAD), which only send data to other vehicles and are not be able to generate warnings.